jaeyow/bird-species-embedding-model/README.md

 # bird-species-embedding-model
-Building an image embedding model using timm PyTorch library.
+Building an image embedding model using [timm PyTorch library](https://timm.fast.ai/).

-# Have now started the move to using mamba package manager
+## Notebooks

+- [Prepare dataset](notebooks/00-prepare-dataset.ipynb): Create a smaller subset of 50 bird species.

+- [Using a pre-trained model](notebooks/01-using-pretrained-model.ipynb): Use a pre-trained model to extract features from the dataset.

+- [Fine-tuning a model](notebooks/02-fine-tuning-a-pre-trained-model.ipynb): Fine-tune a pre-trained model on the dataset.

+## Here are some conda/mamba commands to get you started:
 ```bash
 # install mamba package manager
 conda install mamba -n base -c conda-forge